 Our Early Intervention services offer a comprehensive, research-based program for children from birth to three years of age who are diagnosed with a developmental delay or who may be considered at risk of delay.

-Early Intervention services are provided in the child’s natural environment, including the child’s home or in the community.
+Early Intervention services are currently held via Telehealth at this time.
 Our program is funded by the State of Hawaii, Department of Health – Early Intervention Section.

 What is the Goal of Early Intervention?

 We aspire to support parents and families in the development of a rich, nurturing environment as well as the development of interpersonal relationships between the child and parent/caregiver.
 Lastly, our goal here at Easterseals Hawaii is to provide each child the opportunity to reach his or her full potential, whatever that may look like.